 Do Ragdolls Like to Cuddle?

-Just like humans, each Ragdoll has its own unique personality and you may find that some like to cuddle and others may shy away from it.
-But generally speaking, Ragdolls are really fond of cuddling and this trait is a trademark of their personality.
-In fact, Ragdolls are known for being very affectionate.
-They will follow you around the house, engage in your activities and simply jump in your lap whenever they want to cuddle.
-They will straight out ask you to show them love by being affectionate with you and cuddling.
-The more mature they are in age, the more cuddly they will get - in comparison, Ragdoll kittens tend to divert their attention to whatever sparks their curiosity.
-These are warm cats that enjoy human companionship, warmth and quality time spent together.
-Apart from this, their impressive size and beautiful coat makes them extra snuggly and pleasant to hold and cuddle with.
+The more mature they are, the more cuddly they will get – in comparison, Ragdoll kittens tend to divert their attention to whatever sparks their curiosity.
+These cats enjoy human companionship, warmth, and quality time spent together.
+Apart from this, their impressive size and beautiful coat make them extra snuggly and pleasant to hold and cuddle with.

 My Charlie meows a lot.
 So much more than I was ever used to a Ragdoll meowing.

 My Trigg’s meow is like a mouse squeak.
-Check out the video below to see the different types of meows among my parents’ two Ragdoll cats, Caymus and Murphy and my Ragdoll cats’ Charlie and Trigg.
+Check out the video below to see the different types of meows among my parents’ two Ragdoll cats, Caymus and Murphy, and my Ragdoll cats’ Charlie and Trigg.

 Do Ragdolls Get Attached to One Person?

-Ragdolls are known to be very outgoing and friendly all around, which means they are not prone to get attached to only one person.
-In fact, they love human companionship altogether and they will prove this by getting along with everyone in the household.
-They play well with both kids and adults, while also being open towards new people entering your home.
-This is precisely what gives them that dog-like quality so many cat owners tend to love about Ragdolls.
+Ragdolls are known to be very outgoing and friendly, so they are not prone to get attached to only one person.
+They love human companionship and will prove this by getting along with everyone in the household.

-Cats usually require quite some time to warm up to people and this happens only after you’ve gained their trust.
-However, Ragdolls have a pretty engaging and cuddly nature, which enables them to approach people equally, without playing favorites.
-They love family in all its entirety and will blend in beautifully, interacting with every family member with the same amount of affection and attention.
+They love family and will blend in beautifully, interacting with every family member with the same affection and attention.
 They will even play well with children, so you’ll notice them get cuddly with your youngest as well.

 Are Ragdolls Dumb?

-Ragdolls are not dumb in any way, but they do lack certain skills that other cats have.
-Although they are great at communicating their needs, asking for and offering affection, engaging with various human activities, they do falter when it comes to surviving outside.
-Ragdolls are mainly indoor cats and, compared to other cat breeds, they simply don’t have what it takes to survive in the wild.
-They are snuggly, playful and affectionate - and all these qualities make them a great fit for the home.
-If you bring home interactive games that put your Ragdoll’s intelligence to the test, you’ll notice how far from being dumb they really are.
-They have great memory, learning capacity and mathematical abilities that will quickly help them solve any puzzle and make them move to their next quest.
+Ragdolls are mainly indoor cats; compared to other cat breeds, they don’t have what it takes to survive in the wild.
+However, they are snuggly, playful and affectionate – all these qualities make them an excellent fit for the home.
+If you bring home interactive games that test your Ragdoll’s intelligence, you’ll notice how far from being dumb they are.

 Why Do Ragdolls Follow You Around?

-Simply put, it’s because they love your companionship.
-Ragdolls feel immense joy around their human companions, so they’ll often make sure to follow you wherever you go around the house.
-You may even find your Ragdoll next to your legs when you go to the door to greet a friend or the pizza delivery person.
-They are well-known for their dog-like personality, which makes them active and playful with a keen desire to be around you a lot of the time.
-They are communicative, affectionate and cuddly and will make sure that you notice these qualities in them.
+They are communicative, affectionate, and cuddly and will ensure that you notice these qualities in them.
 Spending quality time with their humans is extremely important to this cat breed, so expect them to be wherever you are in the home.
 It’s not to say that they hate being alone, but they’d much rather be with you if they can.

-Which Ragdoll is the best?
+Which Ragdoll Is the Best?

 The one that matches your heart’s desire.
-The fact is that Ragdolls are awesome cats and they can be good companions for dogs, other cats, children, and you, but you must be willing to invest equal time into this relationship.
-The more time you spend, the more you will receive, and the better the chance you have at finding the perfect cat for your home.
-Read more about Ragdoll Cat Stereotypes here.
+The fact is that Ragdolls are fantastic cats, and they can be good companions for dogs, other cats, children, and you, but you must be willing to invest equal time into this relationship.

 ❓Ragdoll Health & Lifespan

-Ragdoll cats are known for their rather impressive size.
-They will often weigh between 10 to 20 pounds, with females reaching their full weight at around 10-15 lbs, while male Ragdolls can even surpass the 20 pounds mark.
-They are a large breed and they reach their full size when they’re about 4 years old.
-It takes a long time to reach full body maturity and once they do, you’ll notice how their weight complements their personality even better.
-This is because they are very affectionate in nature and their generous size makes them even more cuddly and comfortable to hold.
+They are a large breed, reaching their full size when they’re about four years old.
+It takes a long time to reach full body maturity, and once they do, you’ll notice how their weight complements their personality even better.
+This is because they are very affectionate, and their generous size makes them even more cuddly and comfortable to hold.

 What Is the Oldest Ragdoll Cat?

-Are Ragdoll cats large in size?
+Are Ragdoll Cats Large in Size?

 What Health Problems Do Ragdoll Cats Have?

-As any other cat breeds, Ragdoll cats are also prone to certain health conditions that may or may not develop throughout their lifetime: Obesity in Cats - Ragdolls are already large in size and they may become even larger if you don’t pay attention to their diet.
-In order to prevent obesity from occurring, you will need to vary their diet, by switching between dry and wet food.
-It’s also indicated that you plan their meals, ensuring they get a predetermined food intake at regular times each day.
+Obesity in Cats – Ragdolls are already large and may become even larger if you ignore their diet.
+To prevent obesity from occurring, you will need to vary their diet by switching between dry and wet food.
+It’s also indicated that you plan their meals, ensuring they get a predetermined food intake daily.

-Hypertrophic cardiomyopathy - HCM is a common heart disease in many cats and it also affects Ragdolls.
-The cause is mostly genetic and there’s not much you can do about it, except to conduct a DNA test to identify this gene when they’re really young.
-Feline infectious peritonitis - This is a viral disease caused by a coronavirus that your cat can get from being outdoors.
-Weight loss, fever and lethargy are the symptoms of this disease.
-You can best prevent this disease by keeping rigorous hygiene whenever they come back home from freely roaming outside.
+Feline infectious peritonitis – This is a viral disease caused by a coronavirus that your cat can get from being outdoors.
+Weight loss, fever, and lethargy are the symptoms of this disease.
+You can best prevent this disease by maintaining rigorous hygiene whenever they return home from freely roaming outside.

-If you have a chronic problem with your cat vomiting, then you want to see your veterinarian to rule out a more serious underlying medical issue.
-Daily grooming and the proper diet will also help with hairballs if that's a problem.
+If you have a chronic problem with your cat vomiting, you want to see your veterinarian to rule out a more serious underlying medical issue.
+Daily grooming and the proper diet will also help with hairballs if that’s a problem.

-Do Ragdoll Cats Throw Up a Lot?
+Do Ragdoll Cats Throw up a Lot?

 ❓ Ragdoll Cat Care

 Fortunately, despite being semi-long and pretty thick, a Ragdoll’s fur will remain relatively neat and detangled.
-However it’s still best if you begin grooming your furry friend early on, so that it gets used to the entire process, enabling it to ultimately see it more like a pleasant petting session.
+However, it’s still best if you begin grooming your furry friend early on so that it gets used to the entire process, ultimately seeing it more like a pleasant petting session.
 For great results, it’s recommended that you use high-quality professional tools.
-These will help you not only properly groom your Ragdoll cat, but also keep your house hair-free and clean.
-Having said this, here are 5 of our favorite grooming tools for Ragdoll cats:
+These will help you properly groom your Ragdoll cat and keep your house hair-free and clean.

 Safari® Cat Shedding Comb